-Thousands protest in Melitopol after Russia reportedly abducts mayor with a hood over his head
+Thousands protest in Melitopol after Russian forces reportedly abduct mayor with a hood over his head

 According to him, Fyodorov refused to cooperate with the Russian military occupying the city.
 He was detained at the city crisis center, where he was in charge of the city's life support. pic.twitter.com/mCzfCzDWzQ

 Russia has accused Fedorov of “terrorist activities,” according to the Associated Press.
-The prosecutor’s office of the Luhansk People’s Republic, a Moscow-backed rebel region located in eastern Ukraine, has claimed without evidence that Fedorov was financing the nationalist militia Right Sector to “commit terrorist crimes against Donbas civilians.”
+The prosecutor’s office of the Luhansk People’s Republic, a Moscow-backed rebel region in eastern Ukraine, has claimed without presenting evidence that Fedorov was financing the nationalist militia Right Sector to “commit terrorist crimes against Donbas civilians.”

 Zelensky confirmed that Russian forces had captured Fedorov and demanded that Russia “release him from captivity immediately.”

-The Ukrainian president said the alleged abduction of Fedorov, which he deemed as “simple terrorism,” is the latest in a series of efforts against mayors across the country who do not work with the Russian forces that occupy their cities and towns.
+The Ukrainian president said the alleged abduction of Fedorov, which he called “simple terrorism,” is the latest of a number of actions against mayors across the country who do not cooperate with the Russian forces occupying their cities and towns.
 Melitopol, with a population of about 150,000, has been under Russian control for two weeks.
-Despite the Russian occupation in the city, Fedorov, who is ethnic Russian, had encouraged recent demonstrations in Melitopol against Russia.
+Despite the Russian occupation of the city, Fedorov, who is ethnic Russian, had encouraged recent demonstrations in Melitopol against Russia.

-“They are not ashamed of that video,” Zelensky said of the Russians allegedly abducting Fedorov, noting that the invading forces were “moving to a new stage of terror.”
+“They are not ashamed of that video,” Zelensky said of the Russians allegedly abducting Fedorov, asserting that the invading forces were “moving to a new stage of terror.”

 Zelensky said he raised the fate of Fedorov in calls to German Chancellor Olaf Scholz and French President Emmanuel Macron, urging the leaders to “get in touch” with Russian President Vladimir Putin “to free the mayor.”

 The mayor’s alleged abduction prompted roughly 2,000 people on Saturday to protest outside the city hall building occupied by Russian forces, Zelensky said.
-Bundled-up against the cold, protesters gathered in Melitopol chanted for Fedorov’s release.
+Bundled-up against the cold, protesters in Melitopol chanted for Fedorov’s release.

 “Bring back the mayor!
 Bring back the mayor!” they chanted.
 “Freedom to the mayor!
 Freedom to the mayor!”